crossbario/autobahn-python/examples/running-the-examples.md

 crossbar start
 ```

-There should now be a router listening on `localhost:8080` so you can change the URI in all the demos to `ws://localhost:8080/ws` or set the environment variable `AUTOBAHN_DEMO_ROUTER=ws://localhost:8080/ws` Obviously, this environment variable isn't used by in-browser JavaScript so you'll have to change .js files by hand.
+There should now be a router listening on `localhost:8080`.

+By default all the examples are set up to run against this address.
+You may set the environment variable `AUTOBAHN_DEMO_ROUTER=ws://localhost:8080/ws` if you configured yours differently from the defaults.
+Obviously, this environment variable isn't used by in-browser JavaScript so you'll have to change .js files by hand.

 If you are running the router successfully, you should see a Crossbar page at `http://localhost:8080/`.
 We've added enough configuration to serve the HTML, JavaScript and README files from all the examples; you should see a list of links at the page.